ceford/cefjdemos-data-jdm-help-en/articles/users/users-options.md

 ## Tips

-If you are a beginning user, you can just keep the default values here until you learn more about using global options.
+If you are a novice user, keep the default values here until you learn more about using global options.